markgrovs/Bear-Markdown-Export/README.md

 * If a sync conflict, both original and new version will be in Bear (the new one with a sync conflict message and link to original).
 * New notes created online, are just added to Bear
 (with the `bear://x-callback-url/create` command)
-* If textbundles get new images from external apps, they will be opened and imported to new notes in Bear, with message and link to original note.
+* If a textbundle gets new images from an external app, it will be opened and imported as a new note in Bear, with message and link to original note.
+(The `subprocess.call(['open', '-a', '/applications/bear.app', bundle])` command is used for this)

 ### Markdown export to Dropbox, OneDrive, or other: